chenx/Python_django_demo/README.md

 # Python_django_demo
-Another testing site with Django
+Another testing site with Django.

+This project follows tutorial at <a href="https://docs.djangoproject.com/en/1.11/">django doc</a>.

 ## Links